Nonpartisan Education Review / Essays: Volume 4, Number 3

 Phelps, R.P.
 (2007b).
 Standardized testing primer.
 New York, NY, USA: Peter Lang.

 Phelps, R.P.
 (2008).
-Educational achievement testing fallacies, Chapter 3 in R.P.
+Educational achievement testing: Critiques and rebuttals, Chapter 3 in R.P.
 Phelps (Ed.), Correcting fallacies about educational and psychological testing.
 Washington, DC, USA: American Psychological Association.

 Sireci, S. G. (2005).
 The most frequently unasked questions about testing.
 In R. P. Phelps (Ed.).
 Defending standardized testing (111–122).
 Mahwah, NJ, USA: Lawrence Erlbaum.